peteroupc/peteroupc.github.io/graphicsapi.md

 A tile- and sprite-based API suggested by the classic-graphics specification is yet to be determined.

-The following is a sketch of what could be included in a lean API for copying and stretching 2-D images as well as for geometric drawing.[^3] \(For such an API, antialiasing support is optional, and it's enough for the API to draw to images stored in system memory, and not also drawing to video memory or directly to the screen.)
+The following is a sketch of what could be included in a lean API for copying and stretching 2-D images as well as for geometric drawing.[^3] \(For such an API, antialiasing \[smoothing\] is optional, and it's enough for the API to draw to images stored in system memory, and not also drawing to video memory or directly to the screen.)

 - Getting and setting pixel values of an image.
 - Filling with a solid color a rectangular area (whose edges have integer coordinates) of an image.
 - Copying a rectangular area (whose edges have integer coordinates) of an image onto another image, with optional nearest-neighbor scaling.
 The copying can optionally exclude transparent pixels or pixels of a certain color.
 - Filling 2-D paths with a solid color, with even/odd or nonzero winding order.
 2-D paths are sequences of path segments (line segments, quadratic Bézier curves, cubic Bézier curves, and elliptical arcs).
 - Drawing simple outlines of 2-D paths with a solid color.[^4]
-- Flood filling colored areas of an image.
+- Flood filling colored areas of an image.[^10]
-- Optionally, "inverting" the colors or color indices of an image's rectangular area (whose edges have integer coordinates).
+- Optionally, "inverting" the colors or color indices of an image within a rectangular area (whose edges have integer coordinates).
 - Optionally, fading an image to or from black.[^5]

 A leaner API could provide for the following instead: